 - A — Actions (what you did, how you did it, skills you used)

 - R — Result (qualitative or quantitative proof of your success)

 Use this formula to discuss your volunteer involvements in your application!
 STAR will make your writing powerful and easy to follow.
-For more help using STAR, check out our article here!

 After you’ve discussed how you are currently taking action on this issue, look to the future!
 How does this issue connect to your future education and career goals?
 How will studying at Western University help you to take action on this issue?

 Also spend some time discussing how you will make an impact on this issue at Western!
 What clubs or opportunities do you want to get involved with?
 How will you bring a new perspective or initiate new projects within them?
 What new clubs or initiatives could you start on campus?
 Try to be specific here.
 Don’t forget to connect how the skills and experiences you gained during your past volunteer experience will help you to contribute to Western.

 Finally, end with a brief conclusion that provides a reflection on your hopes for the future at Western!

 To access in-depth coaching and guidance on your writing, check out the GrantMe platform!
 Our trained essay editors know exactly what the selection committees look for and can help you draft a winning essay.

 Follow these steps and you’re sure to submit a strong application for the Western National Scholarship program!

 If you want even more support, GrantMe can help you stand out.
 We provide personalized scholarship matches, essay editing, and mentorship from past winners to maximize your success.
 Complete our short scholarship eligibility quiz to learn more about how GrantMe can help you achieve your post-secondary goals.